Hones History, Family Crest & Coats of Arms

 The surname Hones was first found in Hampshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1200 when Walkelin Hone held estates in that shire.

-Important Dates for the Hones family
+Early History of the Hones family

 This web page shows only a small excerpt of our Hones research.
 Another 120 words (9 lines of text) covering the years 1276, 1279, 1296, 1342, 1455, and 1487 are included under the topic Early Hones History in all our PDF Extended History products and printed products wherever possible.